sindresorhus/caprine/readme.md

 You can toggle whether Caprine stays on top of other windows in the `Window`/`View` menu or with <kbd>Cmd/Ctrl</kbd> <kbd>Shift</kbd> <kbd>t</kbd>.

+### Hide last seen / typing indicator

+You can choose to prevent people from knowing when you've seen a message or are currently typing.
+Both options are available under the `Caprine`/`File` menu.

 ### Keyboard shortcuts

 Description            | Keys